-"Switch" means the exchange where permissible of Shares of one Class or Sub-fund for Shares of another Class or Sub-fund.
+"Switch" means the exchange where permissible of Shares of one Class for Shares of another Class.

 "UCITS scheme" means a scheme constituted in accordance with the UCITS Directive (a European Directive relating to undertakings for collective investment in transferable securities which has been adopted in the UK).